ginaBai/ginabai.github.io/_pages/about.md

 I'm <b>Rui Bai</b> (sounds like "ray bye"), and you may also know me as "Gina".
 I publish research under <b>Gina R. Bai</b>.

 I am an Assistant Professor of the Practice in the Department of Computer Science at Vanderbilt University.
-In Spring 2025, I teach:
+In Fall 2025, I teach:

 - CS 1101: Programming and Problem Solving - Java
 - CS 2201: Program Design and Data Structures - Java